PWR-1 Power Protection and Filter

 This is where the PWR-1 comes in.
 Its P-Channel MOSFET instantly shuts off power if polarity has been reversed, and its low-pass and common-mode filtering keep noise down to a tolerable level.
 Some circuits–such as a direct-conversion receivers–are susceptible to common-mode AC hum.
 The PWR-1 suppresses that to inaudible levels.

-In fact, the PWR-1 is available in three versions: one with just the fuse and reverse-polarity protection, one to also include noise filtering, and one for the whole . . . enchilada.
+The PWR-1 is available in two versions: one with just the fuse and reverse-polarity protection, and one to also include noise filtering.
 Each is available only as a kit.